sh-divya/sh-divya.github.io/README.md

 # About Me

 Hi, I am a 3rd Year PhD Student at Johns Hopkins University, working under [Prof. Paulette Clancy](https://clancygroup.wse.jhu.edu/).
-I am currently working on a Crystal Strcture Prediction task using deep learning and graph representation learning; and a first principles investigation into the properties of a corrsions and fatigue resistant novel film on maritime metal alloys
+I am currently working on a Crystal Strcture Prediction task using deep learning and graph representation learning; and a first principles investigation into the properties of a corrosion and fatigue resistant novel film on maritime metal alloys

 ## Updates